marigold-dev/training-nft-1/README.md

 taq install @taqueria/plugin-ligo
 ```

-> :warning: Important HACK note : create a dummy esy.json file with `{}` content on it.
+> :warning: Important hack: create a dummy esy.json file with `{}` content on it.
 I will be used by the ligo package installer to not override the default package.json file of taqueria

 ```bash
 echo "{}" > esy.json